stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/5_cleanup.md

 In this section you will delete all resources related to the lab environment.

-1. copy, paste, and execute below command to go into the script folder.
+1. Copy, paste, and run the following command to navigate to the script folder.

 ```
       cd ~/environment/aws-well-architected-labs/static/Operations/200_Automating_operations_with_playbooks_and_runbooks/Code/scripts/
 ```